SeanFitz1997/CS3012-Lowest_Common_Ancestor-/Github_Access/README.md

 ```
 $ python --version
 ```
-###  You must have Django installed to run the development server along with the following libraries (django-crispy-forms, PyGithub)
+###  You must have Django installed to run the development server along with the following libraries (django-crispy-forms, PyGithub, regex)
 Install Requirements
 ```
 pip install -r requirements.txt